Rohit2099/task-management/README.md

 ## Separating components for reuse

 Separated multiple components such as the Title input, Description inpur, Status identifier, accordian etc into its own modules to enable proper reuse and maintainability.

+Note: I've maintained my quick notes/design notes on the [design file](./design.md).

+## Grouping tasks by status

+We have the original list of tasks from the context API.
+To display the filtered list, I maintain a state variable that is an array of 3 elements -> for 3 task statuses.
+This data structure resulted in an easier implementation of the accordian as well.
+The accordian component is given tasks grouped by status.